 A couple years ago, we threw Brilee a Beauty & the Beast birthday party.
-A couple weeks before the party, Brilee had been browsing Pinterest and decided she wanted to have macarons with roses painted on them, just like the enchanted rose from the movie.
+After browsing Pinterest a couple weeks before the party, Brilee decided she wanted to have painted macarons with roses on them, just like the enchanted rose from the movie.
 So we gave it a try, and the macarons turned out great!

 Painting the macarons was fairly easy and pretty similar to playing with actual watercolor paints.
-Anyone can paint their own macarons, just like in the beautiful patisserie shops.
+Anyone can create their own painted macarons, just like in the beautiful patisserie shops.
 The key is to have the right tools.

-You just need a few things to get started painting your own macarons:
+You just need a few things to paint your own macarons:

 - Macarons Lighter colors are easier to see the paintings on.
 If you’ve got the time and want to make your own macarons, you certainly could.
 For homemade macarons, I use this recipe from Martha Stewart and they turn out amazing.
 This time, I used frozen macarons and they worked just as well as homemade.
-Plus, there was no wasted time while I waited for the macarons to cool from the oven and then set.
-Another great thing about the frozen macarons is that you can paint them, then pop them back in the freezer once they’ve dried.
+Plus, there is no wasted time while I wait for the macarons to cool from the oven and then set.
+Another great thing about frozen macarons is you can paint them, then pop them back in the freezer once they are dry.
 I did this a few days ahead of time for Brilee’s birthday party.